ChrisBen191/code_book/Python/python_snippets.md

 # retrieves the slice of rows/columns specified
 df.iloc[ row:row, col:col ]

+# creates a new copy of the slice instead of just referencing the original df
+new_df = df.iloc[ row:row, col:col].copy()
 ```

 **Locates and displays** records according to the **row/column labels**